fullstackers/bus.io/README.md

 # TODO

 * specify the name of the events to be processed as we receive them from the exchange to the client
-* write another receiver from the client to the exchange
 * Lots
 * Write e2e tests
 * Code coverage
+* Working with message data is cumbersome.

 If you would like to contribute please fork and send me a pull request.